dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

 - todo: there's probably a name for this subfield of linguistics (anatomy, genetics & linguistics)

+- was the process and form of our neurological evolution constrained by phenomenological ideals related to computational complexity?
+  - for a given computational architecture (wetware), there must be some minima of size/density/etc required to give intelligent life various cognitive abilities we have.
+  - however, in terms of energy and time, the most efficient form of wetware computational hardware would likely be harder to attain spontaneously (i.e. through evolution)
+    - therefore, we would only reach efficient form of computational hardware later on.
+  - the important point here is that, for some specific biological type of intelligent life, there may be size/energy constraints, assuming the life could not network together dynamically to leverage the collective wetware to expand its cognitive faculties.

 ### Concept of critical mass, as applied to anatomy/linguistics

 there should be some set of features and quantifyable attributes that,